semuconsulting/pyubx2/README.md

 1. `ubxfile.py` illustrates how to implement a binary file reader for UBX messages using the pyubx2.UBXReader iterator function.

-1. `ubxconfig.py` illustrates how to implement a simple configuration utility which sets output UBX-NAV message  rates on the  receiver's UART and USB ports (on a non-permanent basis).
-You can see the results using `ubxstreamer.py`.
+1. `ubxcfgval.py` illustrates how to invoke the Generation 9 configuration interface to set the UART1/2 baud rates via CFG-VALSET, CF-VALDEL and CFG-VALGET messages.

-1. `ubxprotocol.py` illustrates how to set the outbound protocols on the receiver's USB port to NMEA, UBX or both (on a non-permanent basis).
+1. `ubxconfig.py` illustrates how to invoke legacy (pre-Generation 9) configuration messages to set the UBX-NAV* message rates on the receiver's UART and USB ports.
 You can see the results using `ubxstreamer.py`.

 1. `ubxtracker.py` illustrates a simple CLI tool to convert a binary UBX data dump (e.g. as produced by the [PyGPSClient](http://github.com/semuconsulting/PyGPSClient)'s data logging facility) to a `*.gpx` track file using pyubx2.UBXReader.

 ## <a name="extensibility">Extensibility</a>